sst/sst/www/docs/constructs/Service.about.md

 console.log(Bucket.Uploads.bucketName);
 ```

-You can read more about this over on the [Resource Binding](../resource-binding.md) doc.
+Read more about this in the [Resource Binding](../resource-binding.md) doc.

 ---